The F chord on the guitar

 How to play the F chord in all CAGED shapes

-There is no F in CAGED, but we need to include this F chord to complete the picture.
+There is no F in CAGED, but we do need to include this F chord to complete the picture.

 CAGED is only five notes and as you may know, we have seven notes, A B C D E F G. So the F and B are seemingly missing.